andreapdev/social-analytics/README.md

 ## Data

-[MockAPI](https://mockapi.io/projects) is used to get the data used in the charts and tables
+[MockAPI](https://mockapi.io/projects) is used to get the data used in the charts and tables.
+Specifically this endpoint is used: (https://mockapi.io/projects/676151f16be7889dc3609aac)

 ## Project structure
 ```